sifzerda/music-player/README.md

 A personal project to create a react MERN stack app which has a number of simple games.
 I used trial and error and ChatGPT prompting.

-This was built with React, react-spring, styled components, Node, Javascript, and CSS.
+This was built with React, react-spring, styled components, react-player, Node, Javascript, and CSS.

 ## (2) Badges